perl11/potion/INSTALL.md

     $ touch core/syntax.c
     $ make && make dist

-This will first create a native greg and core/syntax.c, sets CROSS=1 and cross-compile with the given CC.
+This will first create a native greg and `core/syntax.c`, sets `CROSS=1` and cross-compile with the given CC.
-See tools/mk-release.sh
+See `tools/mk-release.sh`

-make test will not work, you need to copy a make dist tarball to the machine and test it there.
+`make test` will not work, you need to copy a make dist tarball to the machine and test it there.

+Building for win64 does not work yet. cygwin64 misses `pthread_barrier_t`.
+`x86_64-w64-mingw32-gcc` fails by creating a wrong `config.h`

 ## ~ building on bsd ~